What is a PCB?

 What machines do you use to create PCBs?

-Primary machine:
+Primary machines:

 S103 Protomat by LPKF